 We use digital technology effectively to support learning at home.
-Our Primary 1 classes use learning journals.
-Teachers post photographs, observations and learning tasks on learning journals for parents/carers.
-Parents/carers and carers are also able to share moments from home.
-Currently our Primary 2 classes use another platform, Seesaw which enables them to share learning with parents/carers.
-All classes are able to access Microsoft Teams.
-If in the event of a class having to isolate, then tasks will be placed within assignments of Teams and teachers will conduct lessons via Teams.
+Our Primary 1-3 classes use Seesaw.
+Teachers post photographs, observations and learning tasks on Seesaw for parents/carers.
+Parents/carers are also able to share moments from home.
+P4-7 classes are able to access Microsoft Teams.